int08h/nearenough/ROADMAP.md

 Non-features, will not be implemented:

 * Logging in the client and protocol.
 I have little desire to wade into the tire fire that is Java logging.
 My stance is that it's a choice client code should make.
-TBD on the server code.